damonitor/damo/USAGE.md

 was kept for last 800 milliseconds.

-Final three lines show the memory bandwidth usage that is estimated from the snapshot, and the total size of the regions that are listed on the output, respectively.
+Final three lines show the memory bandwidth usage that is estimated from the snapshot, the total size of the regions that are listed on the output, and the monitoring intervals that used for the snapshot, respectively.

 #### Access temperature